Yes, the title pretty much says it all. Wound care. What inspired this post, one may ask. Well this inspired a post on wound care.

 APPLY APPROPRIATE BANDAGES/DRESSINGS

-Yes you see it right.
+you see it right.
 APPLY DRESSING.
-I know many of you must be thinking, does this person know what she is writing?
+I know many of you must be thinking, does

-People, I know what I am writing.
-I am sure many of you were told by your grandparents, parents or other hand-me-down old wives recommendation that wounds should be left open to air, which speeds up the healing process.
+I know what I am writing.
+I am sure many of you were told by your grandparents,

 BUT